 The bond between a true leader and your team is very much a supportive give and take relationship.
 You’re always open to new ideas and feedback and are prepared to try new things if they seem appropriate, regardless of where the idea originated.
 Credit is always given where due.
 Everyone is treated equally.
 Firm but fair is the leader’s policy.
 So, wherever the bar is set, at least everyone knows where they stand.
 This is very important because, in a team environment, favoritism can be the cause of major strife.

 4. Leaders Create Leaders

 Leaders transform current followers into new leaders.
 If you believe that you’re a future leader, then that’s the type of person to emulate.
 Leaders don’t merely “talk the talk”, they “walk the walk.”
 Your actions and passionate attitude clearly show people what to expect and how to achieve the objectives.
-Leaders are focused on transforming team and individual visions into reality.
+Leaders are focused on transforming the team and individual visions into reality.

 5. Put People First

 A wise leader knows that anybody can learn the physical skills necessary for their work.
 But people matter most and an innate understanding of what makes people tick is vital to the cohesiveness and growth of any team.
 Demonstrate that you genuinely care about your people openly and honestly.
-Develop an attitude of gratitude for workplace accomplishments and you raise people’s self esteem.
-A simple thank you can make the world of difference in an office environment and every time you boost their self esteem, yours gets a lift as well.
+Develop an attitude of gratitude for workplace accomplishments and you raise people’s self-esteem.
+A simple thank you can make the world of difference in an office environment and every time you boost their self-esteem, yours gets a lift as well.
 Never underestimate the power of morale.

 Transforming individuals into a strong, cohesive team with common goals isn’t easy but it’s vital to the overall success of any organization.
-Only leaders with strong self confidence and a passionate determination will succeed in this endeavour.
+Only leaders with strong self-confidence and a passionate determination will succeed in this endeavour.